akka/akka/akka-docs/rst/scala/cluster-usage.rst

 * **Pool - router that creates routees as child actors and deploys them on remote nodes.**
   Each router will have its own routee instances.
 For example, if you start a router on 3 nodes in a 10 nodes cluster you will have 30 routee actors in total if the router is configured to use one inctance per node.
-The routees created by the the different routers will not be shared between the routers.
+The routees created by the different routers will not be shared between the routers.
 One example of a use case for this type of router is a single master that coordinate jobs and delegates the actual work to routees running on other nodes in the cluster.